Advisory Committee on Business Appointments

-The Advisory Committee on Business Appointments (ACOBA) was a non-departmental public body in the United Kingdom, set up in 1975 to provide advice on applications from the most senior Crown servants who wish to take up outside appointments after they leave Crown service.
+The Advisory Committee on Business Appointments (ACOBA) was a non-departmental public body in the United Kingdom, set up in 1975 to provide advice on applications from the most senior Crown servants who wished to take up outside appointments after leaving Crown service.
 Between 1995 and 2025, it provided advice to former Ministers on their employment in the two years after leaving office.
 The committee, which was sponsored by the Cabinet Office, was last chaired by Isabel Doverty.

 Following a government announcement in July 2025, ACOBA ceased to exist on 13 October 2025.
 ACOBA's functions were transferred to the Independent Adviser on Ministerial Standards (for ministers) and the Civil Service Commission (for civil servants).

 Membership

 At its closure, ACOBA had nine members.
 They were appointed by the Prime Minister.
 Three members were nominated by the main political parties.
 The remaining members were independent.
 Members served a single non-renewable five year term.